osandadeshan/appium-java-mobile-automation-demo/README.md

-# Mobile Application Automation Using Appium (For iOS & Android)
+# Mobile Application Automation Using Appium & TestNG (For iOS & Android)

 This project serves as a boilerplate for automating both Android and iOS mobile applications using a single codebase with TestNG and the Appium library.